 How long is the application process open?

-What responsibilities do fellows have in between convenings?
+What responsibilities do fellows have in between in-person and virtual convenings?

 Each fellow will work on their capstone project, through a development process that is meant to be iterative.
 Fellows will work with our staff to further develop their ideas for an equity project, identify the exact issue they want to address, meet with mentors, and so on.

 What is the role of the mentors?
 Mentors are experts in their fields and will provide insights in convenings and at other times as needed and arranged by DLEF leadership.